revolist/revogrid-docs/blog/best-js-scheduler-in-2026.md

 **Less natural for spreadsheet-like planning**

-For planning interfaces where inline grid editing and timeline data must be tightly integrated, [RevoGrid Scheduler](/scheduler/) has a stronger architectural fit.
+For planning interfaces where inline grid editing and timeline data must be tightly integrated, [RevoGrid JavaScript Scheduler](/jsscheduler/) has a stronger architectural fit.

 ### Best fit